Trump officials say U.S.-China trade talks to resume next week

 Both countries have levied tariffs on the other, but Trump made two major concessions at the meeting with Xi to get talks started again: he agreed not to put tariffs on some $300 billion in additional Chinese imports and to loosen restrictions on Chinese technology company Huawei.

+China welcomed the U.S. decision not to put new tariffs on Chinese goods, commerce ministry spokesman Gao Feng told a regular media briefing on Thursday, but added the removal of existing U.S. tariffs was essential for a trade deal.

+"The U.S. move to unilaterally increase tariffs on Chinese imports started the Sino-U.S. economic and trade frictions.
+If both sides could reach a deal, those tariffs must be completely removed," said Gao.

-The United States has 25% tariffs on $250 billion of Chinese goods now ranging from semi-conductors to furniture.
+The United States has 25% tariffs on $250 billion (£198.82 billion) of Chinese goods now ranging from semi-conductors to furniture.

 "We've been accommodative.
 We will not lift tariffs during the talks," Kudlow said.
 "We are hoping that China will toe its end of it by purchasing a good many of American imports."

+But industry and government officials are uncertain what the new policy will be.

+The U.S. Commerce Department is reviewing license requests from U.S. companies seeking to export products to Huawei "under the highest national security scrutiny".

-(Reporting by Jeff Mason and David Lawder in Washington; Editing by James Dalgleish and Lisa Shumaker)
+(Reporting by Jeff Mason and David Lawder in Washington; Additional reporting by Stella Qiu; Editing by James Dalgleish and Lisa Shumaker)

 By Jeff Mason